FMMT666/SyrSafeTechLogger/README.md

     - added showprofile=n parameter
     - some cleanups and minor improvements
     - added display of units for status and profile
+    - added some more units and on/off displays

 ### CHANGES 2024/03/XX:
     - added IP address command line option